Skip to main content

 Homestead-style property-tax exemption Yes, but it is called the Homeowners’ Exemption It reduces assessed value by $7,000 on an owner-occupied principal residence.

-Age-only senior exemption No current statewide exemption The BOE senior guide says there are no specific exemptions based only on age.
+Age-only senior exemption No current statewide exemption California has no specific statewide property-tax exemption based only on age.

 Tax freeze on your current home No broad statewide freeze Proposition 19 can transfer an old tax base when you move, but it is not a freeze for staying in the same home.

-Deferral Yes The Property Tax Postponement Program lets some homeowners delay current-year taxes, but the taxes must be repaid with interest.
+Deferral Yes The Property Tax Postponement Program lets some homeowners delay current-year taxes.
+The taxes must be repaid with interest.

-Local parcel-tax or special-assessment exemptions Sometimes The BOE says some local districts may offer exemptions for people age 65 and older, but many do not.
+Local parcel-tax or special-assessment exemptions Sometimes Some local districts may offer exemptions for people age 65 and older, but many do not.

 Move-related tax relief Yes Proposition 19 is often the biggest savings tool for homeowners age 55 and older who want to move.